-I’m originally from Northampton UK and most people in golfing circles know me as Kelly Hanwell, until I married in 2018.
+I’m originally from Northampton UK and most people in my early golfing circles knew me as Kelly Hanwell, until I married in 2018.

 In 1996 I had the opportunity to go and study in the USA at the University of Arkansas, graduating with a BSC in Financial Management.
 Also I was awarded a scholarship to play college golf during my 4 years at university and was an active member of the women’s golf team.

-As an amateur I was a member of the England Under18 Girls Team, won the English Schools Championship, was a member of Northamptonshire County Ladies 1st team for 16 years, won the Midland Ladies Championship, Won the Northamptonshire County Ladies Championship 3 times and the Daily Mail Foursomes Championship.
-I also hold a number of course records, including 65 at The Bedfordshire GC.
+As an amateur I was a member of the England Under18 Girls Team, won the English Schools Championship, was a member of Northamptonshire County Ladies 1st team for 16 years, won the Midland Ladies Championship, the Northamptonshire County Ladies Championship (3 times) and the Daily Mail Foursomes Championship.
+I previously held a number of course records, including 65 at The Bedfordshire GC.

-In 2014 I left Dubai to start a family and moved to Bournemouth.
-Shortly after moving I was able to secure a position as one of the Teaching Professionals at Broadstone Golf Club where I am able to balance family with my professional life as a golf coach.
+In 2014 I left Dubai to start a family and moved to the Bournemouth area.
+Shortly after moving, and after the birth of my first child, I was fortunate to secure a position as one of the teaching professionals at Broadstone Golf Club.
+My second child followed soon after and now I balance family life with my professional career as a golf instructor.”